Agriculture in California: Labor

 The UC Davis Farm Labor program studies the state's farmworkers and provides information about them.

 The union organizing campaign of César Chávez and its impact on the industry has become a well known chapter in American history.
 His movement was also joined by artists such as famed theater and film director Luis Valdéz.
 Ecofeminists have supported the United Farm Workers' strikes including Chávez's Grape boycott, especially for their positions on pesticides.

 Despite the Immigration Reform and Control Act of 1986, Taylor & Thilmany 1992 found that the state's farmers did not reduce their hiring of illegal immigrants as farmworkers.
-In deed illegal immigration inflows increased in the 1990s.
+Indeed, illegal immigration inflows increased in the 1990s.

 In addition to advising producers, the Statewide Integrated Pest Management program (UC IPM) began training farmworkers in 1988.

 By the late 1990s the large immigrant population had expanded the workforce, reduced wages and working time per worker.
 The reanalysis of Khan et al., 2004 finds that increased production of labor demanding crops increases agricultural labor demand, but does not necessarily have to because the same workers could have been hired to perform more hours.
 For many decades the Immigration and Naturalization Service (INS) and Customs and Border Protection (CBP) left farmworkers alone.
 INS and then CBP chose not to do any significant enforcement in agriculture, hospitality, or construction.
 Especially in the Northern Sacramento Valley and Southern San Joaquin Valley, farmworkers had risen to a high proportion of the population by 2013.

+The broader implications of intensified immigration enforcement are significant.
+The U.S. agricultural industry relies heavily on immigrant labor, with undocumented workers comprising a substantial portion of the workforce.
+In California, estimates suggest that undocumented immigrants make up about 70% of the state's agricultural workers.